SheharyarAltaf/Heart-Disease-Prediction-Model/README.md

 # Heart-Disease-Prediction-Model
 In this project our model will predict output as a person have any heart disease or not and their accuracy level. <br>
-we Use kaggle dataset for our model.
+we Use kaggle dataset for our model.<br>
 <img src="img.jpg"><br>

 # Tool Use